 - Only Export Active Window Area: The exported area only includes the active window area and slide objects which are selected to export.

-- Include Main Page: The exported file will include a page which has a brief description of a project such as project name and author.
+- Include Main Page: The exported file will include a page that has a brief description of a project such as a project name and author.

 Overall, this section lets you specify the page orientation, as well as the number of slides on each PDF page.